frizatch/QGIS-Workshop-GISCO/QGISIntro/QGISIntro.md

 ## <a name="qgis-interface"></a>  QGIS Interface
-Although this software is capable of integrating with code, we'll only use the Graphic User Interface or GUI ("gooey") in this workshop.
+Although this software is capable of integrating with code, we'll start with using the Graphic User Interface or GUI ("gooey").

 Here's what the QGIS GUI looks like with some important areas highlighted: